 Special care must be taken for FCC certification when using this external antenna to fulfil the requirement of permanently attached antenna or unique coupling for example by using the certified dipole antenna in a closed housing, so that only through professional installation it is possible to remove it.

-17. Reference design
+16. Reference design

-Proteus-III was tested and certified on the corresponding Proteus-III evaluation board.
-For the European Conformity the evaluation board serves as reference design, for the FCC it is mandatory to follow at least the trace design.
+Proteus-II was tested and certified on the corresponding Proteus-II evaluation board.
+For the compliance with the EU directive 2014/53/EU Annex I, the evaluation board serves as reference design.